Travel jobs are becoming more prominent these days.

 The primary goal of an international aid worker is to assist people in need, which involves traveling the world while contributing meaningfully to society.

 International aid workers, like a Peace Corps volunteer, operate globally, interacting with people of different nationalities.
-It’s a great job as you get to experience new cultures, hence expanding your worldview.
+It’s a great job as you experience new cultures, expanding your worldview.

 An international aid worker attending to humanitarian crises needs to develop various skills, such as problem-solving and communication skills.